Build Strength, Muscle and Definition

 The upper body consists of several major muscle groups, including the chest, shoulders, biceps, triceps, and abs.
 In these workouts, the muscles are trained together as part of an upper/lower split routine.
 Core compound movements such as the bench press, incline bench press, and shoulder press form the foundation of your session, helping you build strength and size efficiently.
 These are complemented by isolation exercises like bicep curls and tricep pushdowns to target specific muscles and improve definition.

-Workout 1 Upper body power (Push Power Development)
+Workout 1 Upper Body Strength (Push Strength)

 Pike To Cobra Push Up